 CHOW Test Kitchen

 The ingredients that go into slow cooker Filipino chicken adobo depend on where you’re from, or how your mother or grandmother made adobo—it’s a source of heated debate.
+(What is adobo sauce, anyway?)
 At the dish’s core is meat or poultry braised in a vinegary sauce.
 This easy, mild version cooks onions, chicken, soy sauce, and vinegar in a slow cooker, and takes advantage of bone-in chicken thighs’ extra flavor from the bones.
 The onions absorb the savory sauce, and all that’s needed to complete the meal is a pile of steamed rice to soak everything up.

 Game plan: This recipe gets better as it sits, and can be made up to 1 day in advance.
 You’ll need to make steamed rice before you serve.

 This dish was featured as part of our Cozy Chicken recipe gallery.

 - 4 medium yellow onions, halved and thinly sliced

 - 4 medium garlic cloves, smashed and peeled

 - 1 (5-inch) piece fresh ginger, cut into 1-inch pieces

 - 1 bay leaf